Sugriva: Sugriva makes an alliance

 In exile, Sugriva made the acquaintance of Rama, the avatar of Vishnu, who is on a quest to rescue his wife Sita from the demon Ravana, king of the rakshasas.
 Rama promised Sugriva that he would kill Vali and would reinstate Sugriva as the king of the vanaras.
 Sugriva, in turn, promised to help Rama with his quest.

-The Death of Bali
+The death of Vali

 Together, Sugriva and Rama went to seek out Vali.
 While Rama stood back, Sugriva shouted a challenge and dared him to battle.
 The brothers rushed at each other, fighting with trees and stones, with fists, nails, and teeth.
-They were evenly matched and indistinguishable to the observer, until Sugriva's counsellor Hanuman, stepped forward and placed a garland of flowers around Sugriva's neck.
+They were evenly matched and indistinguishable to the observer, until Sugriva's counselor Hanuman, stepped forward and placed a garland of flowers around Sugriva's neck.
 It is then that Rama emerged with his bow and drove an arrow through Vali's heart.
-After Vali's death, Sugriva reclaimed the vanara kingdom, took back his first wife, Ruma, and also reclaimed Vali's primary wife, Tara, who became his queen.
-Her son by Vali, Angada, became the crown prince.
+After Vali's death, Sugriva reclaimed the vanara kingdom, took back his first wife, Rumā, who became his queen.
+Vali's son Angada, became the crown prince.

+Sugriva as king

+After the death of Vali he became king of Kishkinda by the wishes of Rama.
+He helped Rama to fight Ravana in the war of Lanka.
+He sent the Vanara Warriors to four sides of earth to search for kidnapped sita.
+For that he ordered all vanaras on the earth should gather in kishkinda.
+Many vanara chiefs came with their armies.
+The search team consisted of his elite warriors nephew Angada, Hanuman, Bhalluka Jambavan and other returned with good news that Sita is in Ravana Lanka.

+War against Ravana

+After that Sugriva personally commanded his vanara army for Rama to relieve Sita who was being help captive by Ravana.
+Upon reaching Lanka, Sugriva lost his patience on seeing Ravana and an enraged Sugriva attacked Ravana all alone and had a fight with Ravana almost knocking him down but later had to flee when Ravana gained an upper hand in the duel.

+Sugriva killed Kumbhakarna’s son Kumbha in a fierce duel.
+He was also imprisoned by Kumbhakarna but Sugriva tricked him and escaped.

+In a fight against Ravana, he was almost killed but got rescued by Jambavan.
+Later, Rama killed Ravana and the war was won by Sugriva’s Vanaras and accompanied Rama to Ayodhya.